 If you are an Executor or Administrator you have the legal authority, responsibility and duty to distribute the deceased’s estate correctly and could be held financially responsible for any mistakes made through any breach of duty.

-If you require Will services or probate services, then please get in touch with one of our Will and Probate solicitors.
+If you require Will services, then please get in touch with one of our highly experienced and friendly team.
+Our Will specialists will take the time to understand your individual circumstances and will provide you with tailored advice.